Woodstock & War Posters

 With funding removed by the government for public art, the Treasury Department did reach out to artists to support War Bond Drives.
 Artists were commissioned through the Associated American Artists Gallery in New York.
 It was through the AAA Gallery that Lehman was hired to do several paintings relating to the War, to support the War Bond Drive.
 One, The Paratrooper became an iconic poster of the day.
 Two others were used as advertisements to support the War Bond Drive.

-In 1942, a national sponsored with a call to artists to create "fighting posters," was sponsored by Artists for Victor, Council for Democracy, and the Museum of Modern Art.
+In 1942, a national call to artists sponsored by Artists for Victory, Council for Democracy, and the Museum of Modern Art was announced to create "fighting posters."
 Within the 3 month deadline, the competition got 2,224 entries.
 Out of these 200 of the posters were selected to be exhibited at the Museum of Modern Art.
 The posters were categorized under six different themes.
 Two posters using the themes, Deliver Us From Evil and This Is the Enemy were chosen for the MOMA show and exhibit, which traveled throughout the country.
 President Roosevelt congratulated the artists who contributed posters to the competition:

 I have seen the report by Artists for Victory on its National War Poster Competition.
 It is proof of what can be done by groups whose ordinary occupations might seem far removed from war.
 More than two thousand war posters were produced by the artists of the country, not as a chore that they were asked to do, but as a voluntary, spontaneous contribution to the war.
 The very name of your organization is symbolic of the determination of every man and woman in every activity of life throughout the nation to enlist in the cause to which our country is dedicated.